1.4.10 Reflow

 Avoid Fixed-Width or Absolute Positioning

-Avoid hardcoding widths or positioning elements or layouts absolutely, which can prevent reflow.
+Avoid hardcoding widths, positioning elements, or layouts absolutely, which can prevent reflow.
 Instead, use flexible layouts with flexbox

 or grid